dalibo/ansible-collection-dolibarr/docs/role_configure.md

     dolibarr_http_user: www-data

 Unix/Linux owning the Dolibarr instance directory (should probably equal to the user running your webserver or php-fpm process).

     dolibarr_http_group: www-data

 Unix/Linux group for the Dolibarr instance directory (should probably equal to the "group running" your webserver or php-fpm process).

 ## Dependencies

-This role is part of a collection to install and manage your Dolibarr instance, this collection **doesn't** install and configure :
+This role is part of a collection to install and manage your Dolibarr instance.
+The configure role **do not** download and install the source of Dolibarr, for that specific part you can use the install (dolibarr.install) role of this collection.
-  - The web  servers
-  - The database servers
-  - PHP

-If you want to fully automate your Dolibarr install you must write / find some specific roles for those components.

-You also probably need to install and configure a git client on the managed host (required to clone the Dolibarr code from github).